vakash-multani/ProxmoxVE/.github/coding_standards.md

 ```

 ### 2.2 **Avoid Hardcoding Values**
-- Dynamically generate sensitive values, like passwords, using tools like `openssl` or `awk`.
+- Dynamically generate sensitive values, like passwords, using tools like `openssl`.

 Example:
 ```bash